bonitasoft/bonita-continuous-delivery-doc/md/upgrade_bcd.md

 $ docker pull quay.io/bonitasoft/bcd-controller
 ```

+The username corresponds to `bcd_registry_user` and the password corresponds to `bcd_registry_password` described into the [Scenario file reference](scenarios.md).
+Both has been provided by your sales representative.

 #### Vagrant

 As the controller access to them over the network it's not necessary to move them on the filesystem.